What is Rotary?

-Rotary - an international fellowship for community service
+Rotary is an international fellowship for community service.

-As Rotary continued to grow to over a million members many members began to realize that they shared more than they thought despite their different backgrounds and different approaches.
-Although they operated very different businesses Rotarians shared a common believe in the inherent good of their fellow men and women and ran their enterprises in an ethical fashion.
+As Rotary continued to grow to over a million members, many members began to realise that they shared more than they thought, despite their different backgrounds and different approaches.
+Although they operated very different businesses, Rotarians shared a common belief in the inherent good of their fellow men and women, and ran their enterprises in an ethical fashion.

-Past Rotary International President (and past club president and PDG) Herbert Taylor realized this commonality of business ethics and in 1932 created the “4 Way Test of the Things We Think, Say and Do”, expressing how the lives of so many in our communities are intertwined as they try to do things well for the betterment of all.
+Past Rotary International President (and past club president and PDG) Herbert Taylor realised this commonality of business ethics, and in 1932 created the 4 Way Test of the Things We Think, Say and Do, expressing how the lives of so many in our communities are intertwined as they try to do things well for the betterment of all.
 It has, for many, become a concise guide to ethical behaviour.

 - Is it the truth?

 - Will it build goodwill and better friendships?